tkj02/Computer_Systems/asgn3/README.md

         - Implements and specifies the interface for set usage
 - Makefile
         - Contains information for compiling, formatting, and removing .o files and executables
-- DESIGN.pdf
-        - Contains a detailed explanation of the files, all pseudocode, and notes
-- WRITEUP.pdf
-        - Contains outputs and graphs comparing the algorithms to each other
 - README.md
         - Contains a summary of this assignment